 When Only an Original Will Do

 Please feel free to contact us to discuss artwork currently available for sale.
 Mia Pratt Fine Art offers original artwork to the design trades and private collectors in Portland, Oregon and around the world.
-You can visit our other galleries at Artfinder.com and follow Mia's work in progress in her Blog and on Facebook.
+You can visit our other galleries at Artfinder.com and follow Mia's work in progress on Facebook.

 Title: The Gypsy Queen

 Origin: Original one-of-a-kind oil painting signed by the artist

 The Gypsy Queen makes a striking impression from the moment you set eyes on her, with her colorful gypsy costume encrusted with golden coins and jewels.
 Like an image pulled out of a vintage Hollywood film, her presence is powerful and draws you into the intriguing visual fable in which she stars.
 The exotic landscape behind her is filled with blooming lotus flowers, and a full moon shines in the evening sky as it reflects onto the tranquil lake below.
 The tension created by the mixture of warm and cool tones evokes a mysterious quality while the dreamy color palette transforms your room into a palace garden.
 Impasto brush strokes are scattered across the surface of the painting, adding a luscious tactile dimension to its allure.
 The mood the painting evokes is tranquil, yet she inspires curiosity from viewers who never tire of staring into her green eyes and questioning what truth is revealed by the tarot card held in her hand.

 This is the first in a series of three fantasy compositions in oils with a theme of mystical, red-haired women: The Gypsy Queen, Lady of the Lotus, and Khrystal's Garden.